 Importantly, we see the mission of our Department as follows:

-To draw upon the talents of the Emergency Medicine faculty at West Virginia University School of Medicine to: 1) provide world-class emergency care to every patient every day in WVU Medicine’s Emergency Centers; 2) create and sustain educational programs that train the future leaders in Emergency Medicine—whether they work in the community or in a large academic medical center; and 3) define the medicine of tomorrow through support of state-of-the-art, investigative research.
+To draw upon the talents of the Emergency Medicine faculty at West Virginia University School of Medicine and staff at WVU Medicine to: 1) provide world-class emergency care to every patient every day in WVU Medicine’s Emergency Centers; 2) create and sustain educational programs that train the future leaders in Emergency Medicine—whether they work in the community or in a large academic medical center; and 3) define the medicine of tomorrow through support of state-of-the-art, investigative research.

 And in fulfilling these missions, our faculty, fellows, residents, and staff continually work toward the following vision: